 Denis was truly a unique character whose legacy will long be remembered among the ranks of the Two Blues.

-Two Blues lost another stalwart with the death of fellow life member Lou
+The Two Blues lost another stalwart with the death of fellow life member Lou Nazzari.

 Losing Lou was “recruited” from arch rivals Hannans and over a number of years proceeded to make his mark with Great Boulder in a variety of positions, including that of vice-president.
 Lou made an extremely valuable contribution to the Two Blues, particularly in the area of junior cricket, and is sorely missed.
 Fittingly the Club introduced a Rookie Of The Year Award in 1999 that honours Lou.